cfdez89/EnglishForDummiesApp/README.md

-# EnglishForDummiesApp
+# English ForDummies
-Basic tool to help Spanish speakers to learn to speak English
+Example of how to implement an architecture for web API design in NodeJS and a basic tool to help Spanish speakers to learn to speak English.